About Kati Kati Camp

 The perfect spot for seeking out wildlife, the central Serengeti is particularly known for its cheetah, for whom the vast open spaces are an ideal hunting ground.

 Come the evening – perhaps after a hot bucket shower – it’s time to gather around the campfire to chat over the day’s adventures before settling down to a hearty dinner in the small mess tent.
-And thence to a comfortable bed.
+And then to a comfortable bed.

 Accommodation